sthi-1005/MechaCar_Statistical_Analysis/README.md

 |AWD|-|
 |mpg|-|

-The following analysis will be performed:
+The following analysis will be performed using R Studio:
 - Multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 - Provide statistics on (PSI) of the suspension coils from manufacturing lots
 - T-test analysis to determine if the manufacturing lots are statistically different from the mean population